Background checks are an essential part of the hiring process. However, the rules surrounding them can be hard to understand.

 - No criminal background check before a conditional employment offer

-- Completion of written, individualized assessment with specific time frames from applicant’s response
+- Completion of written, individualized assessment with specific time frames from the applicant’s response

 Special Notice Requirement